 Hikaru Nakamura earned his grandmaster title in 2004, and he has since competed in the FIDE World Chess Championship and the Candidates Tournament to name a couple.

-He is currently the world’s No. 3 ranked player with an elo rating of 2787.
+He is currently #2 highest ranked player with an elo rating of 2787.
 He has joked about scoring an IQ of 102 on a test before, but it’s not exactly accurate because he ran out of time in the test.
 If you listen to him speak for more than two seconds, it’s obvious he’s incredibly smart and has a much higher IQ than 102.

 3. Peter Leko